 The game board is a map of 6 continents divided into 42 territories.

-Each continent is a different color and exist of 4 to 12 territories.
+Each continent is a different color and exists of 4 to 12 territories.

 The numbers along the bottom (southern) edge of the board indicate the number of armies you will receive for a set of cards you trade in.

-There are six complete sets of armies, each containing 3 types:
+There are six complete sets of armies, each containing three types:

 - Infantry (worth l)

 - Cavalry (worth 5 Infantry)

 - Artillery (worth 10 Infantry, or 2 Cavalry)